 The general treatment of plasma relaxation discussed in this paper shows that the \cite{Su.Oberman.68} scaling of continuum decay is only valid for small time and on scales smaller than the mean free path.
 This is expected since the \cite{Su.Oberman.68} calculation neglects the damping term in the LB operator, and entirely relies on a boundary-layer analysis, as also demonstrated by \cite{Short.Simon.02}.
 Therefore, one should be cautious about the limited range of validity of the \cite{Su.Oberman.68} result when addressing phenomena pertaining to collisional diffusion in plasmas.
-One such phenomenon is the non-linear effect of plasma echo, a macroscopic disturbance that occurs due to the interference of the (continuum) responses to two subsequent pulses (with wavenumber $k_1$ and $k_2$) of electric field.
-We infer that, with increasing $\nu_\rmc$, the echo time approaches the time of initiation of the second pulse, and becomes harder, albeit possible, to detect.
-Contrary to what \cite{Su.Oberman.68} predict, we infer that the echo is detectable even for $\nu_\rmc$ as large as $\sim \left(k_1-k_2\right)\sigma$, as long as the second pulse is introduced within a few phase-mixing timescales after the first pulse.
+One such phenomenon is the non-linear effect of plasma echo, a macroscopic disturbance that occurs due to the interference of the continuum responses to two subsequent pulses of electric field with wavenumber $k_1$ and $k_2$ and has a wavenumber $k=k_1-k_2$.
+On scales smaller than the Debye length, i.e., for small $\nu_\rmc$ ($\nu_\rmc < k\sigma$), the echo damps cubic exponentially as \cite{Su.Oberman.68} predicts, but on larger scales and/or large $\nu_\rmc$ ($\nu_\rmc > k\sigma$), it damps far slower.
+However, with increasing $\nu_\rmc$, the echo time approaches the time of initiation of the second pulse (since the continuum response slows down due to collisional damping), and becomes harder, albeit possible, to detect.
+Contrary to what \cite{Su.Oberman.68} predict, we infer that the echo is detectable even for $\nu_\rmc$ as large as $\sim \left(k_1-k_2\right)\sigma$, as long as the second pulse is introduced within a few phase-mixing timescales after the first.